callthis/fiction/basic-concept-of-credit.md

 <br>

->*Surely, this online article is entirely about a factious and an imaginary concept called credit, isn't it?*
+>*Surely, this online article is entirely about a fictitious and an imaginary concept called credit, isn't it?*

 <br>